 - Train managers to act as coaches and empathetic leaders who foster trust and loyalty, while providing clarity, recognition, and support.
 This ensures employees feel motivated and valued.

-- Holding leaders accountable for shaping a positive workplace culture helps align management practices with organizational values.
+- Hold leaders accountable for shaping a positive workplace culture helps align management practices with organizational values.

 Create a Great Work Environment